sharma-bharat/sharma-bharat.github.io/publications.md

 ---
 ## Journal Publications

-**Sharma, Bharat**, Kumar, J., Collier, N., Ganguly, A. R., and Hoffman, F. M. (_Manuscript in Review_), "Quantifying Carbon Cycle Extremes and Attributing Their Causes Under Climate and Land Use & Land Cover Change from 1850 to 2300".
+**Sharma, Bharat**, Jitendra Kumar, Nate Collier, Auroop R. Ganguly, and Forrest M. Hoffman (_Manuscript in Review_), "Quantifying Carbon Cycle Extremes and Attributing Their Causes Under Climate and Land Use & Land Cover Change from 1850 to 2300".
 Journal of Geophysical Research - Biogeosciences.

-**Sharma, Bharat**, Kumar, J., Ganguly, A. R., and Hoffman, F. M., "Increased Occurrence of Climate-Induced Extremes in Biomass Productivity in the 21st Century". _Manuscript in Preparation_
+**Sharma, Bharat**, Jitendra Kumar, Auroop R. Ganguly, and Forrest M. Hoffman, "Increased Occurrence of Climate-Induced Extremes in Biomass Productivity in the 21st Century". _Manuscript in Preparation_

-**Sharma, Bharat**, Kumar, J., Collier, N., Ganguly, A. R., and Hoffman, F. M., "Investigating Variability in the Intensity, Direction, and Spatial Distribution of Carbon Cycle Extremes and Attribution to Climate Drivers Using Observations and CMIP6 Earth System Models." _Manuscript in Preparation_
+**Sharma, Bharat**, Jitendra Kumar, Nate Collier, Auroop R. Ganguly, and Forrest M. Hoffman, "Investigating Variability in the Intensity, Direction, and Spatial Distribution of Carbon Cycle Extremes and Attribution to Climate Drivers Using Observations and CMIP6 Earth System Models." _Manuscript in Preparation_

 ## Dissertation